-student considered А is chronically absent if they miss two days of school per month (18 days in a school year).9 Poor attendance can influence whether children read proficiently by the end of third grade or be retained a grade level.
+A student is considered chronically absent if they miss two days of school per month (18 days in a school year).
+Poor attendance can influence whether children read proficiently by the end of third grade or be retained a grade level.
 By 6th grade, chronic absence becomes a leading indicator that a student will drop out of high school.
-Children living in poverty are two to three times more likely to be chronically absent and face the most harm because their community lacks the resources to make up for the lost learning in school.
-Students from communities of color as well as those with disabilities are disproportionately affected.
+Children living in poverty are two to three times more likely to be chronically absent-and face the most harm because their community lacks the resources to make up for the lost learning in school.11 Students from communities of color as well as those with disabilities are disproportionately affected.11